xibrer/torchsense/README.md

-# Sensing
+# Intelligence Sensing
-Normal algorithm and 1Dmodels implements in Wireless sensing and Aiot
+Normal algorithms and 1D neural network models and methods implemented in the area of Wireless sensing and AIot